 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Many dog owners get confused with what their dog is trying to tell them.
 But, if you teach your dog the simple act of ringing a bell in order to communicate, your dog will make it a lot easier to tell you when he needs to go potty outside.
-Ringing a bell helps to streamline a dog’s communication with us, and many pups that will go to the door naturally and bark when they need to go can easily be trained to use a bell to tell you clearly what they want and need.
+After teaching my dogs to use potty bells, it helped streamline their communication with me.
+Many pups that will go to the door naturally and bark when they need to go can easily be trained to use a bell to tell you clearly what they want and need.
 Ringing a bell is a useful skill that a dog of any age can use, but it is particularly helpful when you potty train a dog.

 When you choose to allow your dog the opportunity to communicate his need to go outside to go potty, you have a few different options.
 Of these options, the cheapest and easiest is to use a bell or clicker that hangs from your doorknob or just near your door.
 It is also possible to place a receiver around the house to let your dog push the bell by your door so that you can hear it no matter where you are in your home.
 Of these high-tech options, the talking button that uses recordable buttons that teachers your pup to talk is most efficient.

 Typically, a dog will be able to catch onto bell ringing or button-pushing in order to gain access to going outdoors quickly.
 When there is a shared language of buttons and dog bells between your dog and you, only then can you help to decrease your dog’s frustration in your home as well as increase your bond with your dog.